NERDS-PROJECTS/Raspberry-Pi-Documentation/README.md

 The default configurations for the Nukkit server might not be wholly to our liking.
 Tweaking nukkit.yml and server.properties is one option, but will only get us so far.
 Plugins have been developed for Nukkit that allow us to enhance the basic gameplay.
 This adds features to the online session that have been omitted, such as the inclusion of animals.<br><br>

 Suggested Nukkit plugins include :-<br>
--> MobPlugin (https://cloudburstmc.org/resources/mobplugin.3/): adds mobs and animals to the Minecraft environment.<br>
+* [MobPlugin](https://cloudburstmc.org/resources/mobplugin.3/): adds mobs and animals to the Minecraft environment.<br>
--> WorldEssentials (https://cloudburstmc.org/resources/worldessentials.148/): enables different game modes.<br>
+* [WorldEssentials](https://cloudburstmc.org/resources/worldessentials.148/): enables different game modes.<br>
--> EssentialsNK (https://cloudburstmc.org/resources/essentialsnk.15/): includes additional game modes, multiplayer management tools, etc.<br><br>
+* [EssentialsNK](https://cloudburstmc.org/resources/essentialsnk.15/): includes additional game modes, multiplayer management tools, etc.<br><br>

 These plugins are compatible with a Minecraft server on Raspberry Pi 3 and 4 and can be installed simply by downloading to our Pi and copying the file to the plugins directory.<br>
 For example, the MobPlugin can be moved with :-<br> *sudo mv MobPlugin-1.9.0.1.jar plugins*<br><br>

-Head to the Cloudburst website (https://cloudburstmc.org/) and click Resources to choose from over 250 plugins for our Raspberry Pi Minecraft Server.<br><br>
+Head to the [Cloudburst](https://cloudburstmc.org/) website and click Resources to choose from over 250 plugins for our Raspberry Pi Minecraft Server.<br><br>

 We have created our very own Minecraft game server running on our Raspberry Pi.
 If we leave it up and running, we'll have an always-on Minecraft world that we can connect to and use!